-18. Whistle-blowers and Public Interest Disclosures
+18. Whistle-blowers and Public Interest Disclosures.

 The Corporation has adopted the federal whistle-blower legislation and has implemented a whistle-blower policy.
+The Audit & Risk Committee receives reporting on all whistle-blower matters.

 The purpose of the policy is to help detect and address misconduct, help provide an environment in which persons feel able to raise issues of concern to them and the Corporation and help protect people who report misconduct in good faith.